IE-bank-team/ie-bank-infrastructure/modules/network/private-dns-zone/aaaa/README.md

 - Required: Yes
 - Type: string

-### Parameter: `privateDnsZoneName`
+### Parameter: `privateDnsZunoName`

-The name of the parent Private DNS zone.
-Required if the template is used in a standalone deployment.
+The name of the parent Private DNS zuno.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string